commoncrawl/cc-crawl-statistics/README.md

 * and ...
   * mime types
   * protocols / schemes (http vs. https)
+  * content languages (since summer 2018)

 This is a description how to generate the statistics from the Common Crawl URL index files.

-The results are presented on http://commoncrawl.github.io/cc-crawl-statistics/.
+The results are presented on https://commoncrawl.github.io/cc-crawl-statistics/.

 Step 1: Count Items